Fiberglass Fly Rods

 This is a very slow short small stream rod.

-The sweetest honey Lami, it is great for first-time glass users who want a 3 wt. slow action rod for the first time.
+The sweetest honey Lami, it is great for first-time glass users who want a 3 wt. slow action rod.

 This is my personal favorite: a 7'0" 3 wt.
 Lami with an extended butt to make it a 7'9" rod.
 It offers more tip action and better line control on the water.
-Because most rod builders consider it wrong to have the butt section longer than the tip, you might be considered a little zany by some.
+Because most rod builders consider it wrong to have the butt section longer than the tip, you might be considered a little zany by some when you use it.

 My 7'9" Extended Lamiglas Fly Rod

-The 8'0" Lami is the heaviest line weight option in slow action glass.
+The 8'0" is the heaviest line weight option in Lami slow action glass and a good performer.

 Honey Lamiglas rod with all-aluminum reel seat, cigar grip, and candy-apple red, black, and white wraps.

+I also offer a medium action glass rod made by Jann's Netcraft.
 For those in the know, house brand blanks such as these represent good value.
 Although they lack the prestige (and high ticket price) of big name brands, most tackle houses put a great deal of effort into offering an effective rod.
 After all, they are putting their name and risking their reputation on them.
-This blank is undoubtedly manufactured to Jann’s specifications in Asia.
-Jann’s sells them as fly rods, or steelhead spinning blanks.

 Netcraft glass rods are moderate glass action, 5/6 wt. gloss black lightly-sanded glass rods.
-They are a little faster that the Lamiglas but still have a traditional fiberglass feel.
-I offer this rod in three sizes: 8’ tip over butt ferrule; a 7’6” 2 piece model; and a staggered ferrule, 7’6.
-Grips are better grade half-wells and full-wells with aluminum down-locking or up-locking reel seats.
+They are a little faster than the Lamiglas but still have a traditional fiberglass feel.
+I offer this rod in three sizes: 8’ tip over butt ferrule; a 7’6” 2 piece model; and a staggered ferrule, 7’6."
+Grips are better grade cigar with aluminum down-locking or up-locking reel seats.
 Stripping guides are traditional chrome/stainless ring, or hardloy ceramic with chromed stainless steel snake guides.

 This is my personal go-to rod for with traditional nymphs, wet flies, streamers and dries on medium-sized streams.